The Energy Regulation and Markets Review: United Arab Emirates

 i The regulators

-The Federal Ministry of Energy and Industry (the Ministry of Energy) is the primary regulator at the federal level and is responsible for establishing policies for the water and electricity sectors in the UAE and ensuring that other authorities and companies in the state comply with its policies.
-However, the Ministry of Energy has had little influence in directing policy and implementing projects in the larger emirates of Abu Dhabi and Dubai and remains focused on assisting the smaller emirates in meeting their growing electricity demand.
+The Federal Ministry of Energy and Infrastructure (the Ministry of Energy) is the primary regulator at the federal level and is responsible for establishing policies for the water and electricity sectors in the UAE.

-The Federal Electricity and Water Authority (FEWA) is the dominant player in the northern emirates and engages in all segments of the market, including generation, transmission and distribution.
-The Ministry of Energy works in conjunction with FEWA to implement the federal government's electricity policy in the northern emirates.
+The newly established Etihad Water and Electricity (EWE) (which replaces the Federal Electricity and Water Authority (FEWA)) is the dominant player in the northern emirates and engages in all segments of the market, including generation, transmission and distribution.2 The Ministry of Energy works in conjunction with EWE (and formerly FEWA) to implement the federal government's electricity policy in the northern emirates.

 The main authorities regulating the electricity sector in Dubai are the Dubai Electricity and Water Authority (DEWA), the Dubai Supreme Council of Energy (DSCE) and the Dubai Regulation and Supervision Bureau (RSB Dubai).

-The DSCE is the primary regulator of the energy sector in Dubai and regulates the exploration, production, storage, transmission and distribution of petroleum products (natural gas, liquid petroleum, petroleum gases, crude oil) and electricity.
-The DSCE also proposes any and all initiatives relating to the energy sector, which includes privatising its electricity assets and implementing the provisions of Dubai's Law No. 6 of 2011 Regulating the Participation of the Private Sector in Electricity and Water Production in the Emirate of Dubai (the Dubai Electricity Privatisation Law).
+The DSCE is the primary regulator of the energy sector in Dubai and regulates the exploration, production, storage, transmission and distribution of petroleum products and electricity.
+The DSCE also proposes any and all initiatives relating to the energy sector, which includes privatising its electricity assets.

 As with the other emirates, the main player in the electricity market is DEWA, Dubai's state-owned integrated power generation, transmission and distribution authority.

-The main regulator in Sharjah is the Sharjah Electricity and Water Authority (SEWA).
-As with the other emirates, SEWA is responsible for the generation, transmission and distribution of electricity in Sharjah.
-SEWA is authorised to determine electricity prices and connection fees, which are subject to approval by the Ruler of Sharjah.
+The main regulator in Sharjah is the Sharjah Electricity, Water and Gas Authority (SEWGA) (formerly the Sharjah Electricity and Water Authority (SEWA)).4 As with the other emirates, SEWGA (formerly SEWA) is responsible for the generation, transmission and distribution of electricity in Sharjah.
+SEWGA (formerly SEWA) is authorised to determine electricity prices and connection fees, which are subject to approval by the Ruler of Sharjah.

 ii Regulated activities